Yujie-W/JuliaUtilities/docs/src/API.md

 ## Create canvas
 An customized funtion [`create_canvas`](@ref) is provided to genrate figure and
-    axes from a few keywords.
+    an array of axis from a few keywords.
 For example,

 - `create_canvas(fig_id)` returns a figure with one axis;
 - `create_canvas(fig_id, nrow=2, ncol=2)` returns a figure will four subplots;